 If this is sounding like a crazy nest of servers... well, it kind of is.
 But these services can run independently of each other, and be replaced by other services, so don't worry about them going down.

 Netlify lets you deploy to your own subdomain on Netlify, like

 xyz.netlify.com.
 However, you can't use SSL until you have your own domain.
 That's the main reason you want a subdomain.

 Here are all the instructions for getting your Gatsby front-end for Ghost to work.

-- Put your website's settings.
-Go back into Github's interface and edit .ghost.json with your apiurl (same as your website with the Ghost installation) and my content API key.
+.ghost.jsonwith your API URL (same as your website with the Ghost installation) and your content API key.
 You get this by creating a public integration, which you need to do for Netlify to auto-publish anyway.

 - Create the Ghost/Netlify build hook integration.
 You do this on your own website.
-(These instructions are pretty good).
+(Those likned instructions are pretty good.)
 These ensure that when you change your site, your Gatsby/Netlify site also changes.

 - Ensure your base URL is https on your website.
 This is to ensure that images and other links aren't blocked for being insecure mixed content.
 You may have to go back and configure it.
 For me this was two instructions:

 You're good to go!

 See my website at https://beta.hooshmand.net.
 I'm leaving that up as a statically produced backup of my site.